National Bank Financial lifts Alamos Gold Inc. [AGI] price estimate. Who else is bullish?

 National Bank Financial have made an estimate for Alamos Gold Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on April 29, 2022.
 The new note on the price target was released on January 18, 2022, representing the official price target for Alamos Gold Inc. stock.

-Alamos Gold Inc. [AGI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.26.
-With this latest performance, AGI shares gained by 0.26% in over the last four-week period, additionally sinking by -4.66% over the last 6 months – not to mention a drop of -16.45% in the past year of trading.
+Alamos Gold Inc. [AGI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 10.24.
+With this latest performance, AGI shares gained by 7.97% in over the last four-week period, additionally plugging by 12.75% over the last 6 months – not to mention a drop of -5.41% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Alamos Gold Inc. [AGI] shares currently have an operating margin of +28.76 and a Gross Margin at +33.09.
 Alamos Gold Inc.’s Net Margin is presently recorded at -8.10.